jaspector

 Monday through Friday, 8:00 AM to 12:00 PM and 1:00 PM to 5:00 PM

-Typical inspection sequence: Most inspections occur within a 48-hour period.
+Typical sequence: Most inspections occur within a 48-hour period.
 Plumbing inspections mostly occur after 5:00 PM.
 Typical sequence: footing, plumbing rough, return air (if applicable), slab, plumbing top out, heating and air ducts/mechanical vent ducts, electrical rough, framing, gas, electrical underground service (if applicable), flatwork, sewer and service lines/water and gas, electrical final, plumbing final, heating and air conditioning final, final building inspection before occupancy.
 The city also performs a CSI service inspection when the final is called in.

-Do I need a building permit in New Home, TX?
+01 Do I need a building permit in New Home, TX?

 A permit is required before work begins for any owner or authorized agent who intends to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert, or replace electrical, gas, mechanical, or plumbing systems.

-How much does a building permit cost in New Home, TX?
+02 How much does a building permit cost in New Home, TX?

+Building permit fees in New Home, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $90 per inspection.
 Fees are calculated as: All permit fees are calculated on the number of inspections required, and each inspection is $90.

-How do I apply for a building permit in New Home, TX?
+03 How do I apply for a building permit in New Home, TX?

-1. Register as a contractor to do business in the City of New Home.
+To apply for a building permit in New Home, TX, follow these steps: 1.
+Register as a contractor to do business in the City of New Home.
 2. Submit the building permit application with 2 sets of site and floor plans.
 The permit forms also ask for applicant/owner contact information, building address, square footage, work description, and zoning review fields.
 3. For new construction, submit the energy report with the application.
 For commercial work, also be prepared to provide any required Texas accessibility review proof or state-assigned ADA project number, and any required EPA NPDES/SWP3 documentation and asbestos survey certification shown on the commercial application.
 4. Provide the required insurance certificate.
 The city's permit information flyer says the applicant must furnish a certificate showing the required insurance coverage before permit approval.
 5. The city reviews the plans and sends them to its inspection consultant.
 The flyer states all building inspections are performed through Area Wide Inspections and identifies Robert Sherwood as the Building Inspector.
 6. The city sets the permit total based on the number of inspections required and notifies the applicant of the total.
 7. Pay the permit fee to the City of New Home, then begin construction.
 8. Call City Hall when each inspection is needed.

-How long does it take to get a building permit in New Home, TX?
+04 How long does it take to get a building permit in New Home, TX?

-How do I schedule a building inspection in New Home, TX?
+05 How do I schedule a building inspection in New Home, TX?

-Other cities in Lynn County
+Other jurisdictions in Lynn County.

-View all Lynn County jurisdictions →
+All Lynn County jurisdictions →